Skip to content

 Infrared saunas use lower temperatures but penetrate deeper into the skin.
 They can be gentler on sensitive skin types.
 They’re often the best choice for skin benefits.
 They are less likely to dehydrate the skin and can boost collagen production.
 If you have sensitive skin, start with shorter sessions in an infrared sauna, then gradually increase your time as your skin gets used to the heat.

-Precautions and Best Practices in Sauna Usage
+Precautions and pest Practices in sauna usage

 Taking proper precautions and following best practices is vital when using a sauna.
 This helps maximize the benefits while minimizing potential risks.